 - Clean your washing machine – this is something I didn’t realise I was meant to do until I was about 30 when my mum came around to use my washing machine!
 Oops!
 You need to take out the drawer and give it a good scrub to get rid of the old soap.

 - Clean out gutters – this is something you can normally get your window cleaner to look at for you.
-But if you live near lots of trees this is normally something that needs doing annually.
+But if you live near lots of trees this is normally something that needs doing annually, explained here you will have info on how to clean them properly.

 - Check caulking around the shower – this is something that we do every year.
 Either it has gone a horrible black colour or it has come off.
 It looks so much nicer once you have done it.